 It shall make studies upon its own initiative of all-College policies concerning curriculum, programs, grading, appointments, tenure, and promotions, or it may make studies of questions submitted to it by any individual or group of the faculty, staff, administration, or students.
 It may recommend to the appropriate persons or bodies such action as its studies seem to call for.

-It shall respond to problems referred to it by the Student Government Association, the Staff Council, the All-Ithaca College Communications Council or Standing Committees of the College.
+It shall respond to problems referred to it by the Student Governance Council, the Staff Council, or Standing Committees of the College.

 It shall seek to promote harmony and cooperation among members of the College faculty.